kenhara/r-for-business-administration/README.md

 whose source code is necessary for the creation of this repository.

-Copyright 2016 Harris Kenny, Brandon Degolier, Nate Lewis Permission is granted to copy, distribute and/or modify this document under the terms of the
+Copyright 2016 Harris Kenny, Brandon DeGolier, Nate Lewis Permission is granted to copy, distribute and/or modify this document under the terms of the
 Creative Commons Attribution 4.0 International Public License